-The fortifications had the shape of a pentagon, which in the northern part was divided by an internal, transverse wall to separate the upper ward.
-The defensive walls were very massive, up to 3 meters thick, except for the safer western curtains and the transverse wall.
-On the north, south and east sides, the castle was additionally surrounded by a wide dry moat carved in the rock, about 3 meters deep, located about 12-18 meters from the castle curtains.
+The fortifications had the shape of a pentagon, which in the northern part was divided by an internal, transverse wall 1.5 meters thick, in order to separate the upper ward.
+The perimeter defensive walls were much more massive, from 2.8 meters up to 3.4 meters thick, with the exception of the safer western curtains.
+On the north, south and east sides, the castle was additionally surrounded by a rock-cut, 11-15 meters wide ditch, about 3-5 meters deep, located approximately 12-18 meters from the castle’s curtains.
 To the west, it was unnecessary because of the steep slopes of the hill.

 The castle has not survived to modern times.
 Its layout is best seen from aerial view, only the remains of a dry moat, a water reservoir at the outer ward and small fragments of walls are visible on the ground.
 The most interesting element is the surviving chamber of a cylindrical keep with a preserved central pillar, vaults and an ogival entrance portal.
 Entrance to the castle area is free.